mendix/docs/howtogeneral/support/index.md

 ### Service Level Agreements

-We are there for all users of the Mendix platform, and we are bound by a service-level agreement (SLA) to our licensed customers.
-Licensed customers can select their type of SLA level: Platform or Platinum.
+We are availalbe for all users of the Mendix platform, and we are bound by service-level agreements (SLA) to our licensed customers.
+Licensed customers can select their type of SLA level: **Platform** or **Platinum**.
 The SLA level determines the specific agreement on the following points:

 * Support availability
 * Platform availability
 * Maintenance